-We think there is something particularly breathtaking about the Australian Sapphire and we have a few Claudia Jewellers friends and fans who clearly agree.
-Its vast hues of yellow, blues and greens make it a mesmerising gemstone to work with and each one is visually so unique.
+We think there is something particularly breathtaking about the Australian Sapphire.
+Its vast hues of yellow, blues and greens make it a mesmerising gemstone to work with, each one being visually so unique.

 There is something very special about being able to select your own Australian Sapphire to be treasured and worn, and know that when you hold it up to the light and observe its changing shades and tones it belongs to you, it becomes part of your story.
 Read more about one gorgeous couple did just this…